HomeNotaryGuidesNotary vs Lawyer

 Authority Across IndiaA notary's commission is typically for a specific state or the whole of India, as appointed.A lawyer enrolled in any State Bar Council can practice in any court across India.

-In India, notaries are regulated by the Notaries Act, 1952, which authorizes them to authenticate, certify, and witness documents.
+In India, notaries are regulated by the Notaries Act, 1952, which authorises them to authenticate, certify, and witness documents.
 Lawyers are governed by the Advocates Act 1961, which allows them to give legal advice, draft contracts, and represent clients in court.
 Both professionals follow strict rules and regulations to ensure legal compliance, prevent fraud, and protect individuals' rights in their respective roles.

 When Should You Approach a Notary?